juspay/shelly/memory-bank/current/activeContext.md

 Shelly has evolved from a simple command-line error analysis tool into a comprehensive AI-powered development assistant.
 The addition of repository organization, GitHub repository automation, and Memory Bank systems transforms it into a platform that supports the entire development lifecycle - from project initialization through GitHub best practices setup to ongoing maintenance and AI-assisted development.

+**Recent Milestone**: Successfully completed TypeScript migration (Oct 28, 2025), enhancing code quality with full type safety while maintaining all existing functionality.
+The enhanced build system with automated template copying ensures seamless packaging and distribution.

-**Key Achievement**: Successfully transformed a single-purpose CLI tool into a multi-faceted development platform while maintaining backward compatibility and expanding capabilities across all dimensions of modern software development workflow, including automated GitHub repository configuration with industry best practices.
+**Key Achievement**: Successfully transformed a single-purpose CLI tool into a multi-faceted development platform while maintaining backward compatibility and expanding capabilities across all dimensions of modern software development workflow, including automated GitHub repository configuration with industry best practices and full TypeScript type safety.